Uncategorised

 Topic

-Our topic this half-term is about design & technology.
+Our topic this half-term is about computing.

 Follow these lessons from Oak National Academy.
 There’s a whole series of lessons, but start at Lesson 1 and work through, doing one (or maybe even two) each day.
 (If you’re self-isolating in your second week, stick with the series of lessons you’ve already started and aim to complete the full series.)